Hallo1232133/Projekt-Euler-Problem-508/README.md

 # Introduction to the Project
-The following project is meant to serve as e rough draft/idea hodler.
+The following project is meant to serve as e rough draft/idea hodler for team 254.
+The agorithms were designed by the team during a meeting and then implemented.

 # Sources
 The following are the sources used for the project: